-The GIPropertyInfo must be freed by calling [g-base-info-unref], page 91, when done.
+$The \verb"GIPropertyInfo" must be freed by calling [g-base-info-unref], page 91, when done.$ g-function-info-get-symbol info Returns a string.

-g-function-info-get-symbol info

-Obtain the 'symbol' of the function.
+Obtain the 'symbol' of the function31.

+'''

 g-function-info-get-vfunc info

+'''

 Obtains the GIVFuncInfo associated with info.
 Only GIFunctionInfo with the flag wraps-vfunc has its virtual function set.
 For other cases, #f will be returned.